After spending two relatively hectic days in Hanoi, we were all set to relax and unwind on a cruise on Ha Long Bay.

 The Junior Suite wasn’t much of a downgrade in my opinion.
-We were expecting a much smaller room, but were pleasantly surprised at its size.
-Apparently all rooms on Signature Cruise come with a hot-tub and one of those fancy ass-warming/washing toilets.
-My only complain with the Junior Suite – as the room is on the ground floor it can get a little noisy at times with the vibrations of the engine room.
+We were expecting a much smaller room but were pleasantly surprised at its size.
+Apparently, all rooms on Signature Cruise come with a hot tub and one of those fancy ass-warming/washing toilets.
+My only complaint with the Junior Suite – as the room is on the ground floor it can get a little noisy at times with the vibrations of the engine room.
 Also, I had to climb up 3 floors to get to the deck.
-Like I said, the Family Suite spoiled me.
+As I said, the Family Suite spoiled me.

 Day 1 Itinerary

 By the time we boarded our cruise vessel, it was time for lunch.
 During lunch, we were briefed about our itinerary for the next 2 days.
 Those who were spending only one night on the cruise had a much smaller itinerary which only included a visit to the floating village and the cave.

 As the vessel began cruising into the deeper waters of Ha Long Bay and Bai Tu Long Bay, we prepared for our first activity.